mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

   * If a tile is walkable and not flagged yet:
     * FloodFill from that location with the currentFlag
     * Increment currentFlag by 1
-* :x: Code a FloodFill function
+* :x: Code a floodFill function
   * Takes x, y and currentFlag as arguments
   * Create a candidates list containing the initial x,y
   * Create a newCandidates list that is empty